amanda-wong/photogrid/README.md

 ### Summary

 [Instagrid](http://amanda-wong.github.io/photogrid/) is a fully responsive webpage that allow users to display on the page the most recent images and social details corresponding to the searched hashtag.
+Unfortunately, Instagram's public API has changed after the last few months and no longer allows you to search up public hashtags.
+Sorry for the inconvenience.

 ### Tools and methods